-Of all people, Senator Leyonhjelm should be aware that politicians make laws and that the role of police is to enforce the law with impartiality, professionalism and effectiveness.
+Of all people, Senator Leyonhjelm should be aware that politicians make laws and that the role of the police role is to enforce the law with impartiality, professionalism and effectiveness.
 And he should also know, unlike him, police are highly accountable for their actions.